 10: Get A Pet

 A dog or a cat, or even a parrot can help alleviate the feelings of loneliness.
 Personally, we have 2 dogs that bring a smile to my face often.

 It has become a huge phenomenon in many cities.
 Building owners have set up cubicles in which freelancers and home-based entrepreneurs can rent.
-It is similar to working in an office with other people, but you are managing your own business, but still have that feeling of togetherness.
+It is similar to working in an office with other people.
+You are managing your own business, but still have that feeling of togetherness.

 12: Take A Vacation